Aissac/radiant-member-extension/README.md

     MemberExtensionSettings.defaults[:rest_auth_site_key] = '<some big secret key here>'

+The `config/initializers/member.rb` file can be used for member settings, taking into account that the Radiant::Config member settings take precedence.

+The settings are created as follows:

+    MemberExtensionSettings.defaults[:login_path] = '/login'
+    MemberExtensionSettings.defaults[:home_path] = '/home'
+    MemberExtensionSettings.defaults[:root_path] = '/root'

-For installations of Radiant 0.6.9 or older this configuration goes into `environment.rb`.
+> Note: For installations of Radiant 0.6.9 or older, the configuration in `config/initializers/member.rb` goes into `environment.rb`.

-???
-Should I say something about the fact that you can use the initializers/member.rb for settings?

 ### Email